John Edward Hollenbeck: In Nicaragua

 However, in 1855, the American filibuster William Walker installed himself as President of Nicaragua and revoked the charter of the Accessory Transit Company and then assumed its assets.
 Hollenbeck and his wife were evacuated with other families from El Castillo the day before the filibuster attack on February 15, 1857, which destroyed the hamlet by fire.
 Walker was in turn ousted two months later by a Central American coalition.
 In May 1857, Hollenbeck was rewarded for his loyalty by the Costa Ricans by receiving a government contract and having the former Accessory Transit Company house given to him in replacement of the destroyed American Hotel.

 Walker and his followers attempted to retake Nicaragua in November 1857, when they entered Greytown harbor and camped at nearby Puntas Arenas.
 A squad of Costa Ricans affiliated with Walker raided Castillo Rapids, and took Hollenbeck and his wife as prisoners.
 The couple was held up river on the San Juan River for two weeks, and then moved to Lake Nicaragua for an additional two months.
-During their captivity, the family’s store, house and goods in Castillo Rapids were burned.
+During their captivity, the family's store, house and goods in Castillo Rapids were burned.
 US Marines and Nicaraguan forces soon surrounded the invaders and captured Walker.
 Hollenbeck and his wife were freed.

 Finding their property destroyed, the couple set out for Illinois where their only son, John Edward Hollenbeck Jr., had been sent to his grandparents during the crisis.
 However, upon arriving in New York, they learned the two-year-old child had died of diphtheria.
-They again returned to Greytown, and there Hollenbeck rebuilt his general merchandise business.
-He also began diversifying, buying a river steamer from the now struggling Transit Company.
+They returned to Greytown again, and Hollenbeck rebuilt his general merchandise business there.
+He also began diversifying, buying a river steamer from the now-struggling Transit Company.

 In the fall of 1860 Hollenbeck considered returning to the United States, and briefly established a home in Missouri.
 He continued to travel to Central America to manage his businesses.
 However, the impending conflict of the American Civil War caused great economic concern.
 With the outbreak of war, an embargo was laid on travel and business; railroads were torn up and soldiers quartered in every town.
 So, he and his wife returned yet again to Greytown in 1865.
-Shortly after his return, he obtained commissions as agent for the Royal Mail ships and agent for an English mining company, shipping large quantities of India rubber, Brazil wood, hides, cedar, rosewood, coffee, indigo, and other products.
+Shortly after his return, he obtained commissions as an agent for the Royal Mail ships and agent for an English mining company, shipping large quantities of India rubber, Brazil wood, hides, cedar, rosewood, coffee, indigo, and other products.
 On June 6, 1867, he and his wife arrived in New York City from Greytown, continuing to Hamburg, Germany, from where they returned to New York City on Sept.
 28, 1867.
 After returning to Central America, the Hollenbecks were back in New York City on October 6, 1869.
-About 1872, the Transit Company closed all its Nicaraguan operations and Hollenbeck, with three partners, bought all the American company’s property and assets.
+About 1872, the Transit Company closed all its Nicaraguan operations and Hollenbeck, with three partners, bought all the American company's property and assets.